Coding For Kids Made Fun!

 Plant the roots for their future.

-With our in-person workshops and online coding platform, kids get training to build a foundation for a future in software development, while having a ton of fun doing it by programming games!
-With live teachers available, students will get the help they need when they need it.
+With our in-person coding clubs and online coding software, kids get training to build a foundation for a future in software development, while having a ton of fun doing it!

 Take a peek at some of what we teach…

-Learn how to build your own retro arcade system using the Raspberry Pi.
-We run these as summer and after school workshops and they are by far one of our most popular workshops.
+Learn how to build your own retro arcade system using the Raspberry Pi computer.
+We run these as summer and after school clubs.
+They are by far one of our most popular clubs.
 Kids even get to take home what they build.

 Don’t just play games, create them!
 Turn your kids love of gaming into a valuable skill.